Forms IV and V (Years 10 and 11)

 Exam Board: EDUQAS (WJEC)

-The study of Drama aims to nurture creativity, personal growth, self-confidence, communication and analytical skills through the acquisition of knowledge, skills and the exercise of the imagination.
+The study of Drama aims to nurture creativity, personal growth, self-confidence, communication and analytical skills through the acquisition of knowledge, skills and exercise of the imagination.
 It promotes students’ involvement in and enjoyment of Drama as a performer, deviser, director and designer.

 Students will have the opportunity to attend professional and community dramatic performances, and develop their skills as an informed and thoughtful audience member.
 Throughout the course, students will be given opportunities to participate in and interpret their own and others drama.
 Investigating the forms, styles, and contexts of drama, learning to work collaboratively to develop ideas, to express feelings, experiment with technical elements and to reflect on their own and others performances.

 Course Content